minblock/QStees/doc/descriptors.md

 # Support for Output Descriptors in Bitcoin Core

-Qsteesce Bitcoin Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
+QtipArrayce Bitcoin Core v0.17, there is support for Output Descriptors in the `scantxoutset` RPC call.
 This is a simple language which can be used to describe collections of output scripts.